-\item \textbf{\textit{Complex nature of data:}} It may be easy to identify biases in terms of skin color and gender (facial recognition) or accent and gender (speech recognition).
-Yet, identifying biases in digital biomarkers (e.g., step or sleep data) may not be straightforward.
-Biases in PI data can remain hidden and be further propagated or even amplified in machine learning models (cf. Sections \ref{aggregation} and \ref{learningBias}). \end{itemize}
+\item \textbf{\textit{Complex nature of data:}} It may be straightforward to identify biases in terms of skin tone, nationality and gender in facial or speech recognition.
+Yet, identifying biases in digital biomarkers, e.g., sensor data, is complicated.
+Biases in PI data can remain hidden and be further propagated or even amplified in ML models. \end{itemize}

-\myitem{Summary of contributions.} Motivated by these idiosyncrasies and the gap in the literature, in this paper, we present the first comprehensive study on bias in PI: We adopt the most complete framework to date for understanding sources of harm in the machine learning life cycle~\citet{suresh2021framework}, explore biases in the data generation and model and implementation streams, and validate them in a real-world, large-scale PI dataset.
-During this process, we examine the suitability of different fairness metrics for digital biomarkers, initiating a conversation within the community on how to approach biases within ubiquitous mHealth.
+Motivated by these differences and research gap, we present the first comprehensive study on bias in PI: We adopt the most complete framework to date for understanding sources of harm in the ML life cycle~\cite{suresh2021framework} (\S\ref{configuration}), and explore biases in the data generation (\S\ref{dataBias}) and model building and implementation (\S\ref{modelBiases}) streams.
+Ultimately, we apply our methodology in the largest real-world PI dataset to date, while providing preliminary indications of generalizability through differing datasets and use cases (\S\ref{generalizability}), and we offer recommendations for bias mitigation (\S\ref{discussion}).
+Specifically, our research questions (RQs) and the respective contributions are as follows: \begin{enumerate}[leftmargin=*,nosep]

-Specifically, our research questions (RQs) and the respective contributions of our study are as follows: \begin{enumerate}[leftmargin=*,nosep] \item \textbf{\textit{What does bias mean for PI?}} To quantify bias in relation to the PI domain, we explore diverse fairness definitions and metrics and identify differences from other domains.
-We delineate each metric's strengths and shortcomings and select the most appropriate metrics for the domain (Section~\ref{configuration}).

-\item \textbf{\textit{Are PI data susceptible to biases?}} We examine the largest real-world PI dataset to date to assess whether ubiquitous digital biomarkers incorporate biases.
-Specifically, we perform the first detailed study on bias in the MyHeart Counts cardiovascular health study dataset \cite{hershman2019physical}, containing physical activity, fitness, sleep, and cardiovascular health data for 50K participants across the United States.
-Our results identify biases across all dimensions of the data generation stream, namely \textit{historical}, \textit{representation}, and \textit{measurement} biases; these findings highlight that users should be cautious when using PI datasets, in general, and the MyHeart Counts data, in particular (Section~\ref{dataBias}).

-\item \textbf{\textit{Do machine learning models inherit PI data biases?}} We investigate whether biases present in PI data are propagated when applying machine learning models to these data.
-Specifically, we evaluate long short-term memory (LSTM) sequence models as a baseline and personalized models for \textit{aggregation}, \textit{learning}, and \textit{deployment} biases.
-In line with prior work~\cite{paviglianiti2020vital}, our findings indicate that data biases are propagated to deep learning models, especially for intersectional user groups.
-Surprisingly, they are significantly amplified in their personalized counterparts, raising questions regarding the shortcomings of personalization (Section~\ref{modelBiases}).